nikolays93/perfect-woocommerce-brands/readme.txt

 == Changelog ==
+= 1.5.3 =
+* Feature: Added the migration option for the official WooCommerce Brand's plugin (pull request, thanks Chunkford)
-= 1.5.2 =
+* Feature: Basic support for the new WooCommerce product importer/exporter = 1.5.2 =
 * Dev: Adding brands to a products via the REST API + updating namespaces to include v2 (pull request, thanks doekenorg) = 1.5.1 =